Jatin-31-Goel/CS201-Project/README.md

 ```
 gcc Point_QuadTree.c -o point_quadtree
 ```
-and then type
+and then type in your terminal :
 ```
 ./point_quadtree
 ```
-in your terminal.

 To simulate image compression, refer below.